 If you’re looking at adding a second storey, the cost is generally less than a single level extension.
-The reason being is because a second storey doesn’t require foundation work and other major expenses.
+The reason being is that a second storey doesn’t require foundation work and other major expenses.
 If you need a second storey, it will be cheaper than making a larger ground floor extension and less land will be needed for the extension.

 A typical bathroom renovation will set you back roughly: